 Step 2 Click Mailbox > Erase Deleted Items.
 All deleted emails in Inbox will be removed permanently.
 You can also control-click a mailbox and select Erase Deleted Items.

-Some users find that the memory occupied by Mail is particularly large on About this Mac > Storage.
+You may find that the memory occupied by Mail is particularly large on About this Mac > Storage.

 Here are the steps of using Macube Cleaner.

-Step 2 Choose Mail Trash and click Scan.
+Step 2 Choose and click Smart Scan.

 Step 3 When scanning is done, tick Mail Junk or Mail Attachments to view the unwanted junk files on Mail.